Internet privacy: Search engines

 Users and public officials have raised many concerns regarding Google's new privacy policy.
 The main concern/issue involves the sharing of data from multiple sources.
 Because this policy gathers all information and data searched from multiple engines when logged into Google, and uses it to help assist users, privacy becomes an important element.
 Public officials and Google account users are worried about online safety because of all this information being gathered from multiple sources.

 Some users do not like the overlapping privacy policy, wishing to keep the service of Google separate.
 The update to Google's privacy policy has alarmed both public and private sectors.
 The European Union has asked Google to delay the onset of the new privacy policy in order to ensure that it does not violate E.U. law.
 This move is in accordance with objections to decreasing online privacy raised in other foreign nations where surveillance is more heavily scrutinized.
 Canada and Germany have both held investigations into the legality of both Facebook, against respective privacy acts, in 2010.
 The new privacy policy only heightens unresolved concerns regarding user privacy.

 An additional feature of concern to the new Google privacy policy is the nature of the policy.
-One must accept all features or delete existing Google accounts.
-The update will affect the Google+ social network, therefore making Google+’s settings uncustomizable, unlike other customizable social networking sites.
+One must accept the policy or delete existing Google accounts.
 Customizing the privacy settings of a social network is a key tactic that many feel is necessary for social networking sites.
-This update in the system has some Google+ users wary of continuing service.
 Additionally, some fear the sharing of data amongst Google services could lead to revelations of identities.
 Many using pseudonyms are concerned about this possibility, and defend the role of pseudonyms in literature and history.

-Some solutions to being able to protect user privacy on the internet can include programs such as "Rapleaf" which is a website that has a search engine that allows users to make all of one's search information and personal information private.
+Some solutions to being able to protect user privacy on the Internet can include programs such as "Rapleaf" which is a website that has a search engine that allows users to make all of one's search information and personal information private.
 Other websites that also give this option to their users are Facebook and Amazon.

-Privacy focused search engines/browsers
+Privacy-focused search engines/browsers

 Search engines such as Startpage.com, Disconnect.me and Scroogle (defunct since 2012) anonymize Google searches.
-Some of the most notable Privacy-focused search-engines are:
+The following are some of the more notable privacy-focused search engines: